virajvaidya/OptimisationinJulia/README.md

 # OptimisationinJulia
-Examples of Optimisation Problems in Julia using a Google Colaboratory Jupyter Notebook
+Examples of Optimisation Problems in Julia using different Packages and Solvers.